JessicaBarnett/JessicaBarnett.github.io/docs/NOTES.md

   I need to distinctify between Ref (joined type, could NOT have a current) and RefObject `import { RefObject, useLayoutEffect } from "react";`
 - trying to add a key to a react fragment?
 Use the Fn instead! ```<React.Fragment key={companyName}>/* ... */React.Fragment>``` https://bobbyhadz.com/blog/react-add-key-to-fragment
+- PORTALS!! the easiest way to render something (like a dialog) out to a parent element.
+Super useful. https://react.dev/reference/react-dom/createPortal
 -

 ## JSX